SPINEProject/ManagerCouchdb/README.md

 # ManagerCouchdb
-Manager for CouchdDB servers and databases
+ManagerCouchdb is a javascript library for managing CouchdDB servers and databases.

 ## How to install it
 ```